SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 _Rule engine_ is implemented by `UIMeta` class along with other helper classes and here we accepts different assignments passed from _UIContext_ and evaluate the best possible match and return set of properties which are used later on to render _User Interface_.
+The same way you would expect any Internet Browser to work when parsing CSS.
 Simple right ?

 Rules are loaded from the `files` as well as from `objects` by introspecting typescript class and trying to figure some characteristics of objects such as types.
 This is why our _Domain Object_ implements interface `Deserializable` for retrieving types.
-You might also notice that we have a `$proto() ` method, this is something that we used before and it is still used on some places but it will be removed soon.
+You might also notice we have a `$proto() ` method there , this is something that we used before and it is still used on some places but it will be removed soon.

 ```ts